 Courtney's expert tip: If you plan on trying everything, order at least two of each dish for a large group and pass everything around.
 Now is the time to try angus beef tongue.

 Cluny Bistro takes French food and makes it unfussy.
 You can have your caramelized onion soup and moules frites but you don't need to have a side of snobbery.
 Even so, the backdrop for your dining experience is absolutely stunning with high ceilings and may have you convinced that the Eiffel Tower is within walking distance.
 Groups are more than welcome with a private dining area just for the occasion.The boulangerie is more of the takeaway aspect of the restaurant, with all things pastry waiting to be fawned over and taken home in a paper bag.
-But make sure to enjoy the classic French dishes on a plate, like the tuna tartare nicoise or the ginger-chili frog's legs.
+But make sure to enjoy the classic French dishes on a plate, like the foie gras eclairs or the fried frogs legs.
 The large patio fits 100 people and its cobblestone floor transports you right to France.

 Recommended for Group Friendly because: Joie de vivre isn't something you should keep to yourself.

 The world can be divided into two groups of people: those who say "yay" to a beer hall and those who say "nay."
 For those who are in the "yay" category, Wvrst is an informal way to have a lot of fun (and potentially a lot of beer).
 With communal tables encouraging friendly banter, this King Street located, Munich-style beer hall specializes in all-natural sausage (as you may have guessed from the name).
-Vegetarians have the options of tofu/basil, soy/coriander, fennel/chili and tofu/paprika.
-Meat eaters have even more variety, from kangaroo to guinea fowl to rabbit.
+Vegetarians have a ton of options, from the beyond sausages to black bean, green curry and more.
+Meat eaters have even more variety, from kangaroo to wild boar to rabbit.
 There are also duck fat fries with dipping sauces.
 The food encourages the beer drinking and the beer drinking encourages hunger to persist.
 It is a feedback loop that is just perfect for those "yay" sayers.

 Recommended for Group Friendly because: Whether or not you come with a group, Wvrst's communal tables make you feel part of something greater than yourself.
 Is that the beer talking?